 Think about how you first tell stories?
 All of us at some point in our lives tell those around us, things that have happened to us, whether cautionary or comedic.
-We love sharing our stories with others, and it is an essential social skill we learn to become more connected to those around us.
+We love sharing our stories with others.
+It is an essential social skill we learn to become more connected to those around us.
 The rub comes when you put it on paper.
 Written word is intrinsically cold.
 There is feeling in the voice of the writer, but no relationship between the writer and the reader that exists until your first story is received.

 Going back to your story, they can’t see you and they can’t hear you, all they can do is read what you have to say.
 Using your language to convey what something may feel like to the reader gives them a private view into something they are invited to ask questions about.